jacegu/nervion/README.md

 ### Message Callback

-You can setup a callback that **acts on all the received messages** by simply passing in a block to the API call you are making:
+You must setup a callback that **acts on all the received messages** by simply passing in a block to the API call you are making:

 ```ruby